builtenvdata/simulated-design/docs/README.md

 8. Open a pull request.

 ## References
+If you use the SimDesign tool, please be sure to cite the reference publication:

 Ozsarac, V., Pereira, N., Mohamed, H., Romão, X., & O’Reilly, G. J. (2025).
 The Built Environment Data Framework for Simulated Design and Vulnerability Modelling in Earthquake Engineering.
 Earthquake Engineering & Structural Dynamics. https://doi.org/10.1002/eqe.4378

 ## License